Eligibility for Appointment as a JSO

 Candidates with experience of 4 years or less:

-Candidates with four years or less of strong relevant legal work experience (and who fully satisfy the requirements/criteria specified at paragraph 1 above) may apply to be considered for possible shortlisting for an interview for appointment as a JSO.
+Candidates with four years or less of strong relevant legal work experience (and who fully satisfy the requirements/criteria specified above) may apply to be considered for possible shortlisting for an interview for appointment as a JSO.

 Mid-Careers with more than 4 years’ experience:

-Mid-career candidates with more than four years of strong relevant legal work experience (and who fully satisfy the requirements/criteria specified at paragraph 1 above) may also apply to be considered for possible shortlisting for an interview for appointment as a JSO.
+Mid-career candidates with more than four years of strong relevant legal work experience (and who fully satisfy the requirements/criteria specified above) may also apply to be considered for possible shortlisting for an interview for appointment as a JSO.

 2-stage Selection Process

-The next set of recruitment interviews for applicants who are shortlisted for an interview would be on 9 Apr 2026.
+The next set of recruitment interviews for applicants who are shortlisted for an interview is currently targeted for 15 Oct 2026.

-Applicants who are keen to be considered for possible shortlisting for
+Applicants who wish to be considered for possible shortlisting for an

-an interview would be required to submit their application by 5 pm on 18 Feb 2026.
+interview are required to submit their application by 8 am on 28 Aug 2026.

 Please note that all applicants are required to provide/include in their application - for the consideration of the relevant Shortlisting/Interview Panel - the following (in not more than one page each [in Arial; font size 14] with their name at the bottom left corner):